kyma-project/btp-manager/docs/user/README.md

 ### Service Brokers

-Service Brokers manage the lifecycle of services.
+Service brokers manage the lifecycle of services.
 SAP Service Manager interacts with service brokers using OSB API to provision and manage service instances and service bindings.

 ## API / Custom Resource Definitions